Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

    workers: []

    Are the above NCN groupings and exclusions correct? [yes,no] yes
+   INFO: Starting console logging on ncn-s003,ncn-s001,ncn-w002,ncn-m003,ncn-w004,ncn-m002,ncn-s002,ncn-w001,ncn-w003.

-   Powering on NCNs and waiting up to 300 seconds for them to be reachable via SSH: ncn-m002, ncn-m003 Waiting for condition "Hosts accessible via SSH" timed out after 300 seconds
+   Powering on NCNs and waiting up to 900 seconds for them to be reachable via SSH: ncn-m002, ncn-m003
+   INFO: Sending IPMI power on command to host ncn-m003
+   INFO: Sending IPMI power on command to host ncn-m002 Waiting for condition "Hosts accessible via SSH" timed out after 300 seconds
    ERROR: Unable to reach the following NCNs via SSH after powering them on: ncn-m003, ncn-s002..
 Troubleshoot the issue and then try again.
    ```